Yasir-77/Devops-Learning/Networking/notes/readme.md

 ---

-## Chapter 6: Netowrk Troubleshooting
+## Chapter 6: Network Troubleshooting

 ### Why do we troublshoot networks?